-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/202023
+Expiration Date: 10/02/2029

 Page Number Page 11.5-9 of 10

 Asbestos workers may encounter confined spaces in asbestos-related activities.
 A confined space is a space that, by design, has limited openings for entry and exit; that has unfavorable natural ventilation, which could contain asbestos fibers, other hazardous materials or is oxygen-deficient; and that is not intended for continuous employee occupancy.
 Confined spaces can include, but are not limited to, storage tanks, process vessels, pits, vats, degreasers, security vaults, boilers, underground utility tunnels or vaults, and pipelines.
 This JPR and the OSHA requirements in 29 CFR 1910.146 govern entry into confined spaces during asbestos-related activities.
-Anyone working in a confined space at JSC shall complete the JSC Confined Space Training Course at the JSC Safety Learning Center or the Houston Area Safety Council before working in a confined space procedure and permit approved by Occupational Health and the Safety and Test Operations Division.
+Anyone working in a confined space at JSC shall complete the JSC Confined Space Training Course at the JSC Safety Learning Center or the Houston Area Safety Council before working in a confined space at JSC.
+Any asbestos-related work in a confined space, including the underground utility tunnels, requires a confined space procedure and permit approved by Occupational Health and the Safety and Test Operations Division.
 Follow Chapter 6.9.